Terms of Service

 1. About the Platform

-The Platform is an online marketplace connecting language teachers and students for one-on-one online lessons.
+The Platform is an online platform for independent teachers and students to arrange one-on-one online language lessons.

 The Platform does not provide lessons directly.